ropensci-archive/crminer/cran-comments.md

 ---

 This version fixes a bug and improves tests.
+This is a re-submission of this same version, making the tarball smaller.

 Thanks!
 Scott Chamberlain